ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

    2. **Motor Constant** $K_{m}$

       It is the ability to produce Toqrue for a given input power.
-It is winding invariant [Leg Design for Energy Management in an Electromechanical Robot] as long as same conductimg wires used:
+It is winding invariant [@kenneally_leg_2015] as long as same conductimg wires used:

       $$  P_{input} = Vi = i^2R = \left( \frac{T}{K_t} \right)^2R = T^2 \frac{R}{ \left( K_t \right)^2} $$